johnnyrwest/johnnyrwest/README.md

 I'm a software engineer / full-stack developer.

 I've been working at [The Change Company](https://www.thechangecompany.com/) building tools that help the CDFI mortgage market:
-- [xChange](https://www.xchangefi.com/) is an e-commerce marketplace that sells secondary loans
+- [xChange](https://www.xchangefi.com/) is an e-commerce secondary loans marketplace
 - [Prequalification](https://applynow.changemtg.com/) is a customer-facing mortgage pre-qualifier

 Before that I was at [Host A Fan](https://hostafan.azurewebsites.net/), where I built an MVP application from the ground up.